 - Dirty, stained flooring

-- Dingy, peeling paint
+- Dingy, peeling paint (not related to moisture issues)

 - Outdated finishes on faucets & light fixtures